jonathandey/pinguin/README.md

 IPFS_PORT=45001
 ```

-You should then add this service to your local IPFS instance either by using the UI or CLI.
+You should then add this service to your local IPFS instance, either by using the UI or CLI.

 `ipfs pin remote service add pinguin http://your_local_address ANY_KEY_HERE`

-At the moment keys aren't implemented.
+Keys aren't implemented, yet.
 Laravel packages Sanctum, which would be a perfect fit for this.

 It's a good idea to increase your webservers request timeout, to better handle the client pinning request.